aws-samples/emr-bootstrap-actions/presto/README.md

 NOTES:
 =====
-1. Please note that BA does not start metatsore, user has to run "hive set up" step to use presto since BA only changes the hive-init script to run metastore as a remote service.
+1. Please note that BA does not start metasore, user has to run "hive set up" step to use presto since BA only changes the hive-init script to run metastore as a remote service.
 Thus only when user runs hive set up, metastore will be started.